nicolevanderhoeven/doing-it-in-public/content/index.md

 - Turning notes into a Personal Knowledge Management system
 - Creating your own site
 - Version control and gitting gud
-	- How to keep some things private and some things public
+	- How to keep some things private and some things public: information segmentation and regulation
+- How to organise your notes: namespaces, filenames
 - The value of a public changelog
 - (PKM, static site generators, Git)